Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/index.md

 ![aca-resources](../../assets/images/10-aca-iac-bicep/aca-rescources.jpg)

 !!! note
     To simplify the execution of the module, we will assume that the azure resource "Azure Container Registry" is already provisioned and it contains the latest images of the three services.
 If we deployed ACR part of the Bicep scripts, then we can't build and push images to the created ACR in an automated way because creating the three ACA container apps is reliant on ACR's images.
-[This section](../../aca/08-aca-monitoring/index.md#2-build-new-images-and-push-them-to-acr) shows the different commands to build and push the images to an existing ACR.
-Make sure you are at the root project directory when executing the aforementioned commands.

     In a production setting, a DevOps pipeline would be in place to automate the whole process - commencing with ACR creation, followed by building and pushing docker images, and concluding with executing the Bicep script to establish the remaining resources.
 As it is outside the scope of this workshop, we will not delve into the creation of a DevOps pipeline here.
 #### 1. Add the Needed Extension to VS Code